Inspiring Creative Solutions to Global Security Challenges

 The Review of International Conflict and Security was established in 2018 to empower undergraduate research and writing in the area of foreign policy and security studies.
 The founders of RICS recognized that the increasing complexity of global affairs demands greater attention and action from the next generation of young leaders.

 RICS aims to broaden readers’ understanding of foreign affairs, inspire undergraduate writing and research, and deepen connections between members and Berkeley faculty.

 Meet the Team

-Chance Boreczky is a third-year student majoring in political science and history, focusing his on Eastern Europe, arms control and security, and international law.
-Over the summer, he interned with the Department of State, serves as a Foreign Affairs Campus Coordinator for UC Berkeley, and remains a staff writer for the Berkeley Political Review.
+Chance Boreczky is a senior majoring in political science and history, focusing his studies on Eastern Europe, arms control, and international law.
+He has interned with the Department of State in the Bureau of Arms Control, Verification, and Compliance.
+Chance currently serves as a Foreign Affairs Campus Coordinator for UC Berkeley and remains a staff writer for the World Section of the Berkeley Political Review.